patternfly/patternfly-react/packages/react-core/src/deprecated/components/Wizard/examples/Wizard.md

 import CogsIcon from '@patternfly/react-icons/dist/esm/icons/cogs-icon';

-If you seek a wizard solution that allows for more composition, see the [React next](/components/wizard/react-next) tab.
+If you seek a wizard solution that allows for more composition, see the [React](/components/wizard) tab.

 ## Examples